 |---|---|

-| Post-Assembly Testing | Detects leaks and gasket issues |
+| Post-Assembly Testing | Finds leaks early and provides a documented control point before commissioning. |

-| Documentation | Supports traceability and compliance |
+| Documentation | Preserves traceability for audits, repairs, and future failure investigations. |

 FAQ